Oxford Climate Society President 2017/18

 The final decision of the conference appeared to go some way to satisfying this demand, with ‘stocktake’ sessions convened in 2018 and 2019 to evaluate progress made towards emission reductions, particularly in the developed world, and the provision of support for developing countries.
 At the 15th annual UN climate change conference, in 2009 in Copenhagen, $100 billion per year was promised in climate finance by 2020, predominantly to fund mitigation and adaptation projects in the developing world.
 With current climate finance pledges falling far short of this target, two assessments of progress towards the $100 billion target will be published in 2018 and 2020.
 A full report of action on climate change prior to 2020 will be published ahead of next year’s conference (COP24), to be held in Katowice, Poland.
 Whilst the content of these stocktake sessions are thinly fleshed out in the COP23 decision, they are at least a small step in the right direction to increasing national efforts to tackle climate change in the short term.

 Another important question that COP23 sought to answer was how the global stocktake, the process for increasing national policy in line with global ambition, would be designed.
 A preliminary iteration of this process was set to happen next year at COP24, followed by a stocktake at the annual COP, every five years from 2023.
-This is the Paris Agreement’s mechanism for enhancing ambition: urgently needed if the world is to limit climate change to 1.5°C. The 2018 stocktake was set to be known as the ‘facilitative dialogue’ – which could hardly have been phrased any less ambitiously – and has now been rebranded as the ‘Talanoa dialogue’, a Fijian word emphasising the importance of the process being inclusive, participatory and transparent.
+This is the Paris Agreement’s mechanism for enhancing ambition: urgently needed if the world is to limit climate change to 1.5°C. The 2018 stocktake was set to be known as the ‘facilitative dialogue’ – which could hardly have been phrased with any less ambition – and has now been rebranded as the ‘Talanoa dialogue’, a Fijian word emphasising the importance of the process being inclusive, participatory and transparent.
 This dialogue also advances on Article 14 of the Paris Agreement in accepting inputs from non-party stakeholders, and the provision of an online platform to facilitate this.
 Key advice will also come from the Intergovernmental Panel on Climate Change’s upcoming report on global warming of 1.5 degrees, to be published in September 2018.

 Three questions that the Talanoa dialogue will seek to answer